netvariant/workflow-designer/README.md

 $ npm run serve
 ```

-You can build the project for production use using this command:
+You can also build the project for production use using this command:

 ```shell
 $ npm run build
 ```

+> Remember, the user account you use to login must be a member of a group that has access to the `Moqui Workflow REST API` artifact group.

 ## Configuration